adnanademovic/rosrust/README.md

 If you do not have ROS installed, then the message generation utilizes the `ROSRUST_MSG_PATH` environment variable, which is a colon seperated list of directories to search.
 These directories should have the structure `<ROSRUST_MGS_PATH>/<package>/msg/<message>` or `<ROSRUST_MSG_PATH>/<package>/srv/<service>`.

 To generate messages, create a module for messages.
-Using something like a `msg.rs` file in your project root, like in the `pubsub` and `serviceclient` examples, results in importing similar to `roscpp` and `rospy`.
+Using something like a `msg.rs` file in your project root results in importing similar to `roscpp` and `rospy`.
 The file only needs one line:

 ```rust
 // If you wanted